solita/solita.github.com/_posts/2018-11-11-Generating-test-data-with-Burp.md

 This is far from perfect in the sense that the data is not realistic.
 This can't compete with a custom made test data generator, but it's a significantly bigger effort to write that test generator.
 And if you want to create actually malicious inputs, how do you do that with your custom tool?
 Download [SecLists](https://github.com/danielmiessler/SecLists) and bolt them in?
 Maybe, but that's even more work when you could just take Burp and press a few buttons.

-You can automate all of this.
+Naturally you can automate all of this.
 Then you don't even need to press buttons, just run it in the CI pipeline.

 ## Enough talk.
 Attack!